-The city's towers harness power and the ground holds them up.
-Its people have forgotten that they depend on each other.
-When Jax, a Rooted climber, and Elira, a Highborn engineer, cross the Cloudline, they uncover a truth buried by fear and sealed into law.
-To save Halidom, they'll have to trust each other and convince both sides that restoration is better than revolution.
+The city's towers harness power while the ground holds them up.
+Its people have forgotten they depend on each other.
+Jax has spent his life climbing ropes that weren't meant for him.
+When he and Elyra cross the Cloudline, they uncover a truth buried by fear and sealed into law.

 Patrick LaJuett is a storyteller, designer, and lifelong truth seeker.